Jay-Nindu/neural-net-in-cxx/README.md

 ```math
 \hat{y} = w_n\cdot \text{ReLU}(w_{n-1} \cdot X + b_{n-1}) + b_n
 ```
 (where $w_n$ and $b_n$ are the respective weights and biases for layer $n$), we can compute the gradient at any point by using the chain rule.
-For example we take the derivative of the loss with respect to the output of any layer.
+We take the derivative of the loss with respect to the output of any layer.
 Then the gradient of our loss with respect to the weights of that layer $i$ is:

 ```math